Buffalo Rock Winery on WCCO!

 Establishing a winery was certainly the larger aspiration, but before that could happen, a vineyard needed to be developed.
 The first phase of the vineyard was planted in 2007 with Marquette, Frontenac and La Crescent vines, all University of Minnesota hybrid wine grapes.
 I added Frontenac Gris (another U of M hybrid), Edelweiss and Prairie Star in 2009.
 If curious, yes, both my undergraduate and master's degrees are from the University of Minnesota!

 In 2009, I took the shell of a pole shed, with dirt floors, finished it and created my tasting room, production room and storage space.
 Buffalo Rock Winery held a soft opening on September 25, 2010 and opened its doors to the public October 2!
 My aspirations continued, of course, and in 2012, I added a cold storage space on to the building as well as a covered patio/entrance for an outdoor tasting counter which opened in 2013.
 The outdoor space also now includes large patios surrounding the entrance to the tasting room!
-Pergolas and fencing were the latest projects and only time will tell what will be next!
+A pergola and vine-lined fenced courtyard were the latest projects and only time will tell what will be next!

 Buffalo Rock Winery might be a one-woman venture, but it would not be possible without the support of my fabulous family, especially my parents (try Rosemary's Rose' & Papa Mike's Rockin' Rose'), in-laws (Peg's Apple Wine & Papa Steve's Contraband) and of course, my husband (Jeff's Shining Moon).
 Friends have also offered their generous gifts of time compiling countless hours of manual labor for everything from planting and weeding to construction, harvesting and bottling.
 Additionally, there are so many wonderful people who have offered their moral support throughout this process, too many to possibly list!
 Thank you all so very much!
 Also, now that Buffalo Rock Winery has grown after 8+ seasons, I keep adding tasting room staff to my roster!
 Weekend wine tastings wouldn't be the same experience for guests without their assistance!

 (and most importantly, mother of two!)